What is MDMA?

 Some people experience feelings of depression or hopelessness when they stop using MDMA.
 These feelings are known as post-acute serotonin withdrawal syndrome and can last up to several weeks after stopping use.

 People who have a seizure disorder or take certain medications for bipolar disorder should not take MDMA.
 If you experience convulsions or seizures while taking MDMA, you should seek medical attention immediately.

 These symptoms are often what causes people to want to stop using it so they can feel better again.
 Some researchers believe that this could be due to damage done to serotonin receptors or dopamine transporters which may not function properly after being exposed to large doses of MDMA over time.

 • Increases in energy levels

 • Increases in heart rate and blood pressure

 • Increases in body temperature (because of increased blood flow) This may lead to dehydration because MDMA interferes with the normal regulation of water being pulled back into the body’s system from the bladder.
 It also stimulates the release of stress hormones which can interfere with the body’s ability to regulate temperature.

 • Loss in appetite, which can lead to weight loss in some cases.

 How Does Your Body React When You Use MDMA?

-When you take MDMA, your body goes through certain physical reactions: increased blood pressure, faster heart rate, and irregular heartbeat, higher body temperature (which can lead to liver, kidney, and cardiovascular failure), muscle tension, and teeth clenching, and nausea.
+When you take MDMA, your body goes through certain physical reactions: increased blood pressure, faster heart rate, irregular heartbeat, higher body temperature (which can lead to liver, kidney, and cardiovascular failure), muscle tension, teeth clenching, and nausea.